ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 For Mistral large and small models, we provide evaluation on both of their `Any` and `Auto` settings.
 More information about this can be found [here](https://docs.mistral.ai/guides/function-calling/).

-For inferencing `Gemini-1.0-pro`, you need to fill in `model_handler/gemini_handler.py` with your GCP project ID that has access to Vertex AI endpoint.
+For `Gemini-1.0-pro`, you need to fill in `model_handler/gemini_handler.py` with your GCP project ID that has access to Vertex AI endpoint.
-For inferencing `Databrick-DBRX-instruct`, you need to create a Databrick Azure workspace and setup an endpoint for inference.
+For `Databrick-DBRX-instruct`, you need to create a Databrick Azure workspace and setup an endpoint for inference.

 ### Available Test Category